Bill Tilghman: Movie star

 Instead of writing his memoirs, Tilghman recounted his Oklahoma adventures in cinematic form.
+In 1908 he filmed the silent short film The Bank Robbery.
 On January 18, 1915, Tilghman, Evett Dumas Nix, and Chris Madsen formed the Eagle Film Company.
 Nix had the title of president, Tilghman was vice-president and treasurer, and Chris Madsen was designated as secretary.
 After a screenwriter, cameraman, and cast were hired, filming began on The Passing of the Oklahoma Outlaws.
 Tilghman produced with Nix and Madsen, directed with Kent, wrote with Lute P. Stover, and starred in the film as himself.
 Nix, Madsen, and Roy Daugherty also appeared as themselves.
 The film had its premier in Chandler, Oklahoma, on May 25, 1915.
 Tilghman took the film on the road for several years, during which he appeared on stage and gave lectures.
 The Passing of the Oklahoma Outlaws originally ran for about 96 minutes.
 Today, only thirteen minutes of the film survive.
 Academic Frank Richard Prassel called the film "a major source of popular disinformation", as it features staged scenes purported by the filmmakers to be real.